 The theme will vary from year to year.
 This year’s theme will be “Things Onstage”—that is, the material culture of theater.

 Open to sophomores and juniors interested in research.
 Limited to 6 students.
-Omitted 2016-17.
-Professor Grobe.2015-16: Offered in Spring 2016
+Omitted 2017-18.
+Professor Grobe.2017-18: Not offered

 This course, part of a one-time only two-semester sequence, investigates, interrogates, and critiques the field of Education Studies.
 It asks students to imagine what an ideal education studies program might look like at an elite liberal arts college like Amherst.
 The course will consist of three parts.
 First, through intensive archival investigation, students will examine the historical place of education at Amherst.
 How have previous generations of Amherst students studied education-related issues, both inside and outside the classroom?
 How have Amherst alumni contributed to the field of education more broadly?
 Next, students will explore the current state of Education Studies as a discipline with an eye towards the liberal arts.
 What is the purpose of a liberal arts education?
 How have liberal arts colleges made Education Studies central to their pedagogical missions?
 To answer these questions, students will connect with faculty and students engaged with Education Studies across the Five Colleges and at other liberal arts colleges.
 Finally, students will debate, discuss, and imagine the future of Education Studies at Amherst.
 The class will culminate with students collaboratively designing a model Education Studies major appropriate for a liberal arts college like Amherst.

 In America, a child’s address, more than any other factor, often determines what kind of public education he or she will receive.
 A complex set of historical forces including local and federal housing policies, mortgage lending practices, highway construction, and school districting have channeled particular economic, racial, ethnic, and linguistic groups into particular neighborhoods, where many remain today.
 And because public schools are funded by local property taxes and influenced by neighborhood boundaries, they often become harnessed to a narrative of inequality.
 Yet recent Supreme Court rulings have severely circumscribed the strategies communities might employ to disrupt the linkage between residence and educational opportunity.
 This research seminar blends urban history with educational policy to explore how spatial relationships have shaped educational opportunity since World War II.
 It will investigate a range of historical, legal, and contemporary issues relevant to both the segregation and desegregation of American cities and their public schools in the twentieth century.
 Class meetings will alternate between seminar-style discussion and an intensive, hands-on study of one particular community–Cambridge, Massachusetts–noteworthy for the innovative strategies it has utilized to desegregate its public schools.
 This course involves a significant research component designed to expose students to a range of approaches including archival analysis and oral interviews.
 In particular, students will learn to utilize geographic information systems (GIS) to visualize the spatial evolution of inequality in urban communities like Cambridge and to analyze past, present, and future strategies to equalize educational opportunity in American cities.

 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive research with faculty.
 It is open to sophomores and juniors interested in developing a senior thesis project.

 Limited to six sophomores and juniors.
-Professor Moss and Dr. Anderson.2015-16: Not offered
+Omitted 2017-18.
+Professor Moss and Dr. Anderson.2017-18: Not offered

 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive research with faculty.
 The objective of the tutorial is to expose students to various aspects of academic research: identify a researchable topic, master the relevant literature, develop a viable research design, learn to formulate causal arguments and address rival hypotheses, become comfortable with the academic practice of revising and resubmitting, etc. Each student is free to choose his or her topic of inquiry, after close consultation with me and other participants.
 Students are expected to work sometimes independently, other times in teams.
 We will meet frequently to discuss progress.
 Some assignments will be common to the group as a whole, other assignments will be individualized, based on each student’s interests and skills.
 At various points during the semester, students should also be prepared to share their work, orally or in writing, with everyone else in the course.
 I too will share drafts of some of my work for discussion.
 Final requirements will vary depending on the selected project and may include: developing a thesis prospectus; writing a literature review; researching a topic in close collaboration with me; collecting, analyzing and presenting data.
 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive research with faculty.